-allow-query-cache is used to specify access to the cache.
+Note: allow-query-cache is used to specify access to the cache.

-allow-query-cache

-Specifies which hosts are allowed to get answers from the cache.
-If allow-query-cache is not set then allow-recursion is used if set, otherwise allow-query is used if set unless re-cursion no; is set in which case none; is used, otherwise the default (localnets; localhost;) is used.
+- allow-query-cache This specifies which hosts are allowed to get answers from the cache.
+If allow-recursion is not set, BIND checks to see if the following parameters are set, in order: allow-query-cache and allow-query (unless recursion no; is set).
+If neither of those parameters is set, the default (localnets; localhost;) is used. - allow-query-cache-on This specifies which local addresses can send answers from the cache.
+If allowquery-cache-on is not set, then allow-recursion-on is used if set.

-allow-query-cache-on

-Specifies which local addresses can send answers from the cache.
-If allow-query-cache-on is not set, then allow-recursion-on is used if set.
 Otherwise, the default is to allow cache responses to be sent from any address.
-Note: Both allow-query-cache and allow-query-cache on must be satisfied before a cache response can be sent; a client that is blocked by one cannot be allowed by the other.

-allow-recursion

-Specifies which hosts are allowed to make recursive queries through this server.
-If allow-recursion is not set then allow-query-cache is used if set, otherwise allow-query is used if set, otherwise the default (localnets; localhost;) is used.

-allow-recursion-on

-Specifies which local addresses can accept recursive queries.
-If allow-recursion-on is not set, then allow-query-cache-on is used if set; otherwise, the default is to allow recursive queries on all addresses: Any client permitted to send recursive queries can send them to any address on which named is listening.
+Note: Both allow-query-cache and allow-querycache-on must be satisfied before a cache response can be sent; a client that is blocked by one cannot be allowed by the other. - allow-recursion This specifies which hosts are allowed to make recursive queries through this server.
+BIND checks to see if the following parameters are set, in order: allow-query-cache and allow-query.
+If neither of those parameters is set, the default (localnets; localhost;) is used. - allow-recursion-on This specifies which local addresses can accept recursive queries.
+If allow-recursionon is not set, then allow-query-cache-on is used if set; otherwise, the default is to allow recursive queries on all addresses.
+Any client permitted to send recursive queries can send them to any address on which named is listening.
 Note: Both allow-recursion and allow-recursion-on must be satisfied before recursion is allowed; a client that is blocked by one cannot be allowed by the other.

-allow-update

-When set in the zone statement for a master zone, specifies which hosts are allowed to submit Dynamic DNS updates to that zone.
+allow-update When set in the zone statement for a primary zone, this specifies which hosts are allowed to submit Dynamic DNS updates to that zone.
 The default is to deny updates from all hosts.

-Note that allowing updates based on the requestor's IP address is insecure; see Section 6.3 for details.
+Note that allowing updates based on the requestor's IP address is insecure; see Dynamic Update Security for details.